pspiagicw/qemantra/README.md

  These are the major features planned to be added to `qemantra`.
 Other features are welcome to be discussed.

  - [x] Running virtual machines
- - [x] Creating virtual machines.
+ - [x] Creating virtual machines
- - [x] Can use memory and cpu cores.
+ - [x] Can use memory and cpu cores
  - [x] Can use iso while running
  - [x] Can use different disks while running
  - [x] Can use external disk while running
  - [x] Can use boot options
- - [x] Make a auto install script.
+ - [x] Make an auto install script
  - [x] Support UEFI using OVMF
  - [ ] Control logging functionality(`-v` / `-vv` and `-vvv`)
- - [ ] Add to major repositories(Debian , AUR , Gentoo)
+ - [ ] Add to major repositories(Debian, AUR, Gentoo)
  - [ ] Configuration changes using ENVIRONMENT VARIABLES
  - [ ] Multiple architecture support
- - [ ] Suppport easy clipboard sharing
+ - [ ] Support easy clipboard sharing
  - [ ] Support easy shared folder support
- - [ ] List currently running machines.
+ - [ ] List currently running machines

  ## Motivation ?

- Virtualbox is good, but it has a QT interface and it's command line inteface is hectic at best.
+ Virtualbox is good, but it has a QT interface and its command line interface is hectic at best.
- QEMU has no official (or good) frontend , the command line interface is mature , but has no central managing solution.
+ QEMU has no official (or good) frontend, the command line interface is mature, but has no central managing solution.

- `qemantra` aims to become a simple and convinient way to manage Virtual Machines.
-It is designed for the casual Virtualizer.
+ `qemantra` aims to become a simple and convenient way to manage Virtual Machines.
+It is designed for the casual virtualizer.

  ## Contributing

  Anybody is welcome to contribute!

- `qemantra` is written in Golang , so Golang developers can contribute in the technical aspect.
+ `qemantra` is written in Golang, so Go developers can contribute in the technical aspect.
- If you want to contribute non-technically , then too you are welcome!
+ If you want to contribute non-technically, then you too are welcome!
- There are lot's of work in documentation and other aspects!
+ There is lots of work in documentation and other aspects!
- For bugs and feature requests , open a issue.
+ For bugs and feature requests open an issue.

 ## Getting help

-- You can look at the issue section, seach for a similar issue first.
-If you feel your issue is not found, file a issue.
+- You can look at the issue section, search for a similar issue first.
+If you feel your issue is not found file an issue.